centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-devices-eltek-enexus-snmp.md

 ### UNKNOWN: SNMP GET Request : Cant get a single value.

 This error message often refers to the following issues:
-  - the Adva Optical device doesn't support the MIB used by the plugin
+  - the Eltek eNexus device doesn't support the MIB used by the plugin
   - the targeted SNMP OID cannot be fetched because of insufficient privileges on the device